foodkick/foodkick.github.io/_visual/colors.md

 <h3 class="usa-heading" id="palette">Palette</h3>

 <p>This palette is designed to support a range of distinct visual styles that continue to feel connected.
-The intent of the palette is to convey a warm and open American spirit, with bright saturated tints of blue and red, grounded in sophisticated deeper shades of cool blues and grays.
 These colors — combined with clear hierarchy, good information design, and ample white space — should leave users feeling welcomed and in good hands.</p>

 <p>This is a simple, minimalist color palette.
-Shades of blue dominate, providing a neutral backdrop on which brighter shades, clean type treatment, and bright white content areas "pop" on the page.</p>
+Shades of purple dominate, providing a neutral backdrop on which brighter shades, clean type treatment, and bright white content areas "pop" on the page.</p>

 <h4 class="usa-heading">Primary colors</h4>